 While revealing some of the books that I took from my shelves last year, I got carried away and said that I was going to buy the Complete Works of William Shakespeare, reason why I was giving away my copy of Hamlet.
 Afterwards, I came to my senses and realised that I would never ever read all Shakespeare’s works, mainly because I have no interest at all in some of them.
 I just want to read a couple more plays.
 Thus, I’ve decided against buying a book featuring all his works, seeing that I’d never read them.
 The worst thing about all this is that I don’t own a copy of Hamlet any longer and will now have to buy a new one.

 Whenever I write a post about my favourite books from a certain category, I’m pretty certain about my choices and almost never regret them afterwards.
 That was not the case of the one about my favourite books by Portuguese authors.
 Soon after publishing it, I was already regretting having included A Lua de Joana by Maria Teresa Maia Gonzalez on it.
 Although I adored it when I read it as a teenager and still remember it fondly, it isn’t amongst my favourites anymore and, to be honest, neither was it when I wrote that post.
 It just has a special place in my heart.

-Could I edit these posts so they would be more representative of my current thoughts?
+Could I edit those posts so they would be more representative of my current thoughts?
 Yes, but I won’t!
-People have already read them, and it’s also completely normal for us to change our mind.
+People have already read them, and it’s also completely normal for us to change our minds.
 It’s just strange how blogging makes me overthink something as normal as no longer thinking or wanting to do something that I did in the past.